ppy/osu-wiki/news/2024/2024-07-06-osu-catch-world-cup-2024-concludes.md

 ## Match highlights

 Here are all the matches that we wrote about during this World Cup, and all of them are guaranteed to keep you entertained!
-Whether you are wanting to rewatch the greatest matches of the year, or checking an abridged version of the TWC, we have you sorted.
+Whether you are wanting to rewatch the greatest matches of the year, or looking for an abridged version of the CWC, we have you sorted.

 | Match | Stage | Links |
 | :-- | :-- | :-- |